Shprintza/lbasket/README.md

 * I use the JSON format to store baskets.
 I know that an approach with the encoding/base64 and encoding/gob will be better at a performance level, but JSON performance is enough for this toy example.

 * In order to have integrity, a list of available products is added and exposed on `GET $BASE_PATH/$SERVICE_VERSION/$SERVICE_BASE_PATH/products`.
 I know that it is not a requirement, but our users deserve an enjoyable experience.
+As is not a requirement to add new products to the list, only basic functionality is provided.

 ## Quick start